SamLeach/ProjectEuler/README.md

 Usage
 =====

 Each commit will show progression of some sort, adding a new solution or optimising an existing solution.
-It's ver interesting to see how the algorithms transform.
+It's very interesting to see how the algorithms transform.

 Implementations
 ===============